|Suitable for:||Families with children and other pets|

 While this is a very adorable and unique breed, there are many things you need to be aware of before deciding to bring one into your home.

-Munchkin Cat Kittens – Before You Buy…
+Munchkin Kittens – Before You Welcome One Into Your Family…

 While all Munchkin cats have short legs, they tend to vary a lot beyond this.
 Some have short hair, while others have long hair.
 Some are relatively energetic, while others are much more interested in lying around the house all day.
 In reality, many of their traits can vary from cat to cat.